docafavarato/gpt-clone/README.md

 > Link: <a href="http://docaf.pythonanywhere.com/">GPT Clone</a>

 ## Usage
-> Use the index page to ask anything to GPT.
+> Use the index page to ask anything to the AI.

 > Use the images page to generate 4 images at a time with a description.